matdombrock/sonar/NOTES.md

 Maybe caching the selection while in command finder could work?
 When a cmd is selected just send it to the cmd popup?

-Should use "type" instead of metadat for listing

 ### fn in cmd struct
 Might be able to use functions in the cmd def type.
 Right now all cmd_* functions just take self.
 They might need to take some other params in the future but that could just be a space delimited string like a bash command.